-Recently, teacher-student methods have been explored in chemistry for accelerating molecular dynamics~\cite{kelvinius2023accelerating} and material property prediction~\cite{zhu2024addressing}.
+Recently, teacher-student methods have been explored in chemistry for accelerating molecular dynamics~\cite{kelvinius2023accelerating, amin2025towards}, physics-constrained data augmentation~\cite{f2025improving}, and material property prediction~\cite{zhu2024addressing}.
 In a related work in Ref.~\citenum{gardner2023synthetic}, the teacher MLIP (trained on QC ground truth) is used to generate synthetic data by running MD under different conditions.
 The student model is initially pre-trained on the synthetic data then fine-tuned on the QC ground truth.
-The atomic energy may provide more fine-grained information than the aggregate configuration energy~\cite{kelvinius2023accelerating, gardner2023synthetic}.

 In the first step of our teacher-student method, we train a complex ``teacher'' MLIP on a QC dataset, which consists of configuration energy and forces on each atom.
 This teacher MLIP can generate auxiliary targets, namely per-atom energies.
+The atomic energy may provide more fine-grained information than the aggregate configuration energy~\cite{kelvinius2023accelerating, gardner2023synthetic, jung2024atomic}.
 Then, we train the student MLIP on the original QC data and auxiliary targets generated by the teacher MLIP.
 This economical approach does not require any expensive QC calculations beyond the original dataset needed to train the teacher model, nor exhaustive hyper-parameter tuning.